guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 4. Other security vulnerabilities requiring multiple user interactions

-A typical example is the `PendingIntent hijacking vulnerability` in notifications.
+A typical example is the `PendingIntent hijacking vulnerability in notifications`.

 Exploiting this vulnerability requires the user to grant `Notification Manager` permission to our app in the settings beforehand.
 This permission-granting action is considered a strong interaction.
 Even if we successfully hijack the PendingIntent and can send arbitrary intents with system-level privileges, the vulnerability will be downgraded to medium or low severity due to the prerequisite of strong user interaction.

 If a vulnerability requires multiple interactions, such as five or ten steps, vendors may not even fix it.

-However, for security researchers, these vulnerabilities can become powerful tools for building our research environment.
+**However, for security researchers, these vulnerabilities can become powerful tools for building our research environment.**

 ### 3.4 Unlock Bootloaders